Carolina Maria de Jesus: Publication of her diary

 The book's status as a bestseller came as a surprise to her neighbourhood as well as the country.
 Many of de Jesus's neighbours knew about her writings before the publication and would tease and ridicule her because of them.
 "Most couldn't even read, but thought she should be doing other things with her spare time than writing and saving old writings."
 Despite the large amount of publicity and popularity caused by the diary, de Jesus continued to be a social pariah.

 De Jesus' diary detailed the grim reality of her life as well as that of those around her.
 She judged her neighbours based on their lifestyles, using actual names and circumstances in the book.
 "You wrote bad things about me, you did worse than I did", a drunken neighbour once yelled.
 Many neighbours despised de Jesus because she seemed to look down on slum people's way of life.
 One man "screamed at her that she was a 'black whore' who had become rich by writing about favelados but refused to share any of her money with them."
 In addition to their cruel words, people threw stones and full chamber pots at her and her children.
 They were also angry because she used the proceeds of her diary to move into a brick-house in the high-end neighbourhood of Santana.
-"Neighbors swarmed around the truck and wouldn't let her leave.
+"They swarmed around the truck and wouldn't let her leave.
 'You think you are high class now, don't you'", they would scream.
 They despised her for what they saw as a disparagement of their way of life, even though a major achievement of her diary was to increase awareness about Brazilian favelas the world over.